shakfu/py-js/README.md

 To this end there are essentially 3 deployment flavours:

-1. `py` external which links to a system installed python (homebrew, builtin python, custom system installed)
+1. `py` external which links to a system installed python (homebrew, builtin python, or custom system installed.)
+This has the benefit of re-using your existing libraries.
+This is the default option.

-The `master` branch is an example of this.
-Linking to the current homebrew python3

-2. `py` external in a Max package: in this variation, a python distribution (zipped or otherwise is placed in a the `support` folder for the `py` package and can be customized for max usage).
-Note: I don't if this will be stored correctly in a standalone, but it's worth trying.
+2. `py` external in a Max package: in this variation, a dedicated python distribution (zipped or otherwise is placed in the `support` folder of the `py` package (or any other package) is linked to the `py` external.
+This can possibly make it usable in standalones (untested).

-The `embed-pkg` branch is an example of this.

 3. `py` external as a container for a python distribution.
 In this variation, a whole python distribution (zipped or otherwise) is stored inside the external object, which can make it very portable and usable in standalones.

-The `embed-ext` branch is an example of this.

-In addition, and in any of the variations above, once can choose to use the cython-generted c-api or not.
+In addition, to the variations above, onc can choose to use the cython-generated max c-api wrapper or not, which allows regular python to script Max objects.

-It provides the following methods:
+Otherwise using plain-vanilla python in Max is also quite usable due to the availability of the following methods:

 category | method   | param(s)      | in/out | changes ns